Crowds gather at Florida parties to spread COVID-19, sheriff says

-KISSIMMEE, Florida -- Deputies in Osceola County have been busy breaking up so-called COVID-19 parties, and hundreds were captured on video.
+KISSIMMEE, Florida -- Deputies in Osceola Count, Florida have been busy breaking up so-called COVID-19 parties, and hundreds were captured on video.

 Sheriff Russ Gibson told WFTV-TV attendees are either planning to catch the virus or they don't care if they do.